AxeWP/wp-graphql-gravity-forms/docs/form-field-support.md

 These types inherit the `FormField` interface.

 *Note:* As of v0.10.0, [Experimental fields are hidden by default and must be enabled](#experimental-fields).

-Currently, only certain Form fields are supported by GraphQL mutations and [can be used to submit entries and draft entries](submitting-forms.md).
+To track implementation status of experimental fields, please review [this github issue](https://github.com/harness-software/wp-graphql-gravity-forms/issues/195)

 ## Form Field properties (GraphQL fields) <a name="form-field-properties" />